ishikota/PyPokerEngine/README.md

   def receive_game_result_message(self, seats):
     pass
 ```
+If you are interested in what each callback method receives, See [AI_CALLBACK_FORMAT.md](https://github.com/ishikota/PyPokerEngine/blob/master/AI_CALLBACK_FORMAT.md).

 ## Play AI vs AI poker game
 In this secrtion, we start poker game which is played by our AI and see its result.